 From v6.7 graphs for Network Throughput, CPU stats and Layer 7 HAProxy VIPs are created in addition to the layer 4 stats.

-Passwords
+Usernames & Passwords

-This section allows you to manage the user accounts that have access to the web based administration system, any changes you make will need to be done on both lbmaster and lbslave.
+This section is used to manage user accounts that have access to the web based administration system.